 1. Sign up

 Evaluators are the scoring functions that assess your prompt’s output.
 Each evaluator measures a different dimension of quality, giving you a quantified view of how your prompt is performing.
-Navigate to the Evaluate tab within your prompt.
-You will see a list of evaluators that were included in the sample project.
+Open the sample prompt, then review its evaluators.
+You can also use the project-level Evaluators library to see evaluator definitions across prompts.

 A dataset is a collection of test cases.
 Each row in the dataset represents one test case, and each column maps to a variable in your prompt or evaluator.
 Click on the sample Dataset in the sidebar.